-This silky smooth gravy is super delicious for vegetarians and even non vegetarians.
+This silky smooth gravy is super delicious for vegetarians, vegans and even non vegetarians.
 It’s the perfect accompaniment to the nut loaf on my blog.
 It can be made in advance and frozen, then defrosted the night before in the fridge..then reheated.
-This will lessen your work load when preparing your Christmas or Thanksgiving feast… but of course you might just want to make it for Sunday lunch too..it’s perfect if you are a gravy fan like me.
+This will lessen your work load when preparing your Christmas or Thanksgiving feast… but of course you might just want to make it for Sunday lunch too..it’s perfect if you are a gravy fan like me and it’s a massive hit when I serve it.

 Makes about 1/2 litre.